mauriciopersico/todojava/README.md

     2. JPA

 Select in the section **Canonical metamodel (JPA 2.0)**,  the **Source Folder** to  **target/metamodel** and press ok button.

+Execute maven to clean and build the application.

+    $mvn clean install

+Refresh the project in eclipse.

 Before starting your server, you have to run createtables.sql file (it is inside sql folder) on MySQL.